JanaAhmed4/Parallel-knapsack-CS2--4-/README.md

    - Includes comparisons of execution time for sequential vs. parallel implementations that was done on Intel@i7-1065G7 CPU which is a quad core 201 machine.
    - Demonstrates speedup with increasing threads.

+## Additional efforts
+We have created a YouTube video that dives into the benefits of parallelism and its applications, explained in an engaging and straightforward way.

+Watch the video here: [Parallelized 0/1 Knapsack Problem - Video](https://youtu.be/WFLeM5VRa8c?si=Ul-e55p2FkE96ZKe)